 CVE-2026-39417: CWE-78: Improper Neutralization of Special Elements used in an OS Command ('OS Command Injection') in 1Panel-dev MaxKB

 CVE-2026-39417 is an OS command injection vulnerability in 1Panel-dev MaxKB versions 2.
 7. 1 and below.
-The vulnerability arises from an incomplete fix for a previous RCE issue (CVE-2025-53928), where the workflow engine's MCP node can still be manipulated via user-supplied JSON to inject arbitrary commands.
-Attackers can bypass the partial fix by omitting or setting the mcp_source field to a non-referencing value, allowing them to inject a malicious MCP node configuration that executes commands when the workflow is triggered.
-This issue is resolved in version 2.
+It arises from an incomplete fix for a previous vulnerability (CVE-2025-53928) where the MCP node configuration can still be injected via user-supplied JSON in the workflow creation API.
+This allows an attacker with limited privileges to inject arbitrary commands that execute when the workflow is triggered.
+The issue is fixed in version 2.
 8. 0.
 The CVSS score is 4.
 6, indicating medium severity.

 AI Analysis